 - “Quid pro quo” harassment, in which a supervisor asks you to engage in sexual activity as a condition of receiving some form of benefit at work (a promotion, a raise, retention in your job, etc.); and

 Quid pro quo harassment is a form of sexual harassment only.
-By contrast, a hostile work environment can be based on
+By contrast, a hostile work environment can be based on sex, race, religion, or any other protected characteristic.4

-- national origin, or
+- Volunteer; or

-2. What about harassment other than sexual harassment?
+2. What about non-sexual harassment?

 - Race,